 Changes to the Approved Vendor List will be made after a vendor audit has been accomplished and approved by the Quality Assurance Manager.

-The Audit Findings Control Log, (form AA-AUD-AFCL), will be maintained by the Quality Assurance Manager.
+The Audit Findings Control Log, will be maintained by the Quality Assurance Manager.
 Each audit will be filed, which will provide a means of tracking, and follow-up of open audits.
-(A sample of this form is in the Forms Manual).

 Departments/Areas of Audit And Frequency